atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-architecture.md

 #### Read Only Replica

-If you’re worried about read performance of your DB and want to query the data without impacting the performance of your application create a read only replicate of the production database.
+If you’re worried about read performance of your DB and want to query the data without impacting the performance of your application, create a read only replica of the production database.
 This also makes it possible for people not as familiar with the data to query it since there are little consequences of running an incorrect or large query.

 ![](/assets/images/Screen Shot 2019-09-30 at 9.36.54 PM.png)